AditPradana36/sustainable-streetscape-genai/README.md

 # 🌍 Sustainable Streetscape with Generative AI

-This repository accompanies the study **"AI-Generated Sustainable Streetscapes: Evaluating Prompting Strategies with Street View Imagery"**.
+This repository accompanies the study **"Exploring the ambiguity of urban sustainable streetscapes: object-level trade-offs in contextual vs. generic GPT-4o prompting"**.
 It documents the dataset, experimental design, and prompting strategies used to explore how generative AI interprets and visualizes sustainability in urban streetscapes.

 ---